topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 - `listen` — Defines what port Nginx will listen on.
 In this case, it will listen on port `80`, the default port for HTTP.
 - `root` — Defines the document root where the files served by this website are stored.
 - `index`— Defines in which order Nginx will prioritize index files for this website.
 It is a common practice to list `index.html` files with a higher precedence than `index.php` files to allow for quickly setting up a maintenance landing page in PHP applications.
 You can adjust these settings to better suit your application needs.
+-
 - `server_name` — Defines which domain names and/or IP addresses this server block should respond to i.e.
-#### Point this directive to your server’s domain name or public IP address.
+#### Point this directive to the server’s domain name or public IP address.
 - `location /` — The first location block includes a `try_files` directive, which checks for the existence of files or directories matching a URI request.
 If Nginx cannot find the appropriate resource, it will return a 404 error.
 - `location ~ \.php$` — This location block handles the actual PHP processing by pointing Nginx to the fastcgi-php.conf configuration file and the `php7.4-fpm.sock file`, which declares what socket is associated with `php-fpm`.
 - `location ~ /\.ht`— The last location block deals with `.htaccess` files, which Nginx does not process.
 By adding the deny all directive, if any `.htaccess` files happen to find their way into the document root ,they will not be served to visitors.